This Customer Inspires Me

 Over the years (about 14 as I write this) I’ve met some interesting characters.
+Technology and extensive experience across 100s of clinical and engagement programs enable us to simplify help finding a luxury rehab center, complexity and influence people to make better health decisions.
 I know a man who was trapped in a mental health crisis and discovered selling information online as his way out.
 Today he is well, happy and prosperous.

 Another person went from having no income to making six figures a month.
 Only the Internet can do that.

 And then there are the many customers who have successfully gone from where they were to where they wanted to be by using the information they purchased, asking specific questions and taking action.

 So many are well known names today.
 I am honored by that.

 The stories are many, and I’m thankful to have been there as they unfolded.

 But there is one customer who inspires me in the way she lives her life.
 I won’t divulge her full name to protect her privacy.

 Her name is Esther.
 Esther is 91 and has been our customer going on about 10 years now.

 In that time I have been privileged to exchange emails with Esther many times.
 Each time I learn something new.
 Each time I am inspired to be a better person.

 Here are five lessons I have learned from watching Esther try, fail, succeed and persevere.